austinfreenet/afn-docs/afn_nextgen_project.md

 I'm using `qemu-img` to [convert the cloned vdi file](https://computingforgeeks.com/how-to-convert-virtualbox-disk-image-vdi-and-img-to-qcow2-format/).
 It should take a while so I'll pick this back up next Tuesday.

 I'm interested in trying ZFS instead of an overlay FS someday also.

+## 2018-11-06

+So I've created a new KVM VM from that qcow image but the boot gets stuck at "booting from hard disk".
+Maybe [this is the problem](https://serverfault.com/questions/899290/kvm-gets-stuck-at-booting-from-hard-disk).

+Ok I ran `apt-get install ovmf` so that I could use UEFI to boot the image.
+Then I clicked "configure before installation" so I can switch to boot from BIOS to UEFI and chipset to Q35.
+This also required me to switch from IDE to SATA disk controller.

+So Windows boots now and of course it's trying to install updates.
+Also the display size is 800x600 so I'll have to figure that out.